cristian158/metroknome/README.md

 ## Usage

 1. Launch MetroKnome
-2. Set your desired tempo
+2. Set your desired tempo (1-777 BPM)
-3. Choose your time signature
+3. Choose your time signature (e.g. 4/4, 3/8)
+4. Adjust volume (0.0-1.0)
-4. Press the play button to start the metronome
+5. Press the play button to start the metronome
-5. Adjust volume as needed
+6. The visual indicator will show beat accents in green

 ## Contributing